tux86/my-player-performance-api/README.md

 - **AWS_PROFILE:**  your aws profile name (admin credentials required)
 - **AWS_REGION:**   the aws region (example: eu-west-1)
+- **DEPLOYMENT_BUCKET_NAME_PREFIX:** optional (default value = Service name).

+  ` 🚨 IMPORTANT 🚨 : You should set a prefix if the bucket name is not available because bucket name is unique across all AWS accounts`

 - **DATA_SOURCE_URL:**  the dataset url

 ## Running project locally (offline mode)